MarcoDiCapua/AADL_Labelling/README.md

 1. **Scan the AADL Files**: The `AADLManager` class scans a directory for `.aaxl2` files.
 It checks each file to determine if it contains at least one component and one feature.
 Suitable files are copied to a dedicated folder.
 2. **Analyze the Suitable Files**: The `AADLAnalysis` class processes the suitable files and extracts relevant information.
 It counts the occurrences of key tags (such as components, features, etc.) and generates a report.
 3. **Generate the Report**: The `.txt` report is generated and saved in the output folder, containing a detailed summary of the analysis.
+4. **Generate the Suitable Models and Clusters CSV**: The `AADLManager` also generates a `suitable_models_cluster.csv` file, which maps the suitable AADL models to their respective clusters.
+This CSV is saved in the output folder.

 ## Setup and Usage